The Magic Pearls

 As we say in our many of our articles and discuss in depth in our investigation of the Science of Symbolism and the Mystery Language there is no ancient myth, fable, or folk-tale which does not contain some historical fact, moral principle or occult truth concealed under the cloak of allegory and symbolism.
 This is true of many (but not all) so-called 'Fairy-tales' too.
 The story that follows has been sent to us by Erika Hahn who was inspired to retell Hans Christian Andersen's tale of 'The Philosopher's Stone' in her own, unique way.
 Her story contains a number of occult truths in a concealed manner not found in Andersen's story.

-We discuss the hidden wisdom in fairy-tales in our accompanying afterword in the sidebar in which we examine another of Hans Anderson's fairy-tales—The Snow Queen.
-Whilst it is unlikely that Anderson deliberately and consciously wove occult truths and wisdom teachings into this story or any other of his tales, the fact remains—as we shall see—that he did so.
+We discuss the hidden wisdom in fairy-tales in our accompanying afterword in the sidebar in which we examine another of Hans Andersen's fairy-tales—The Snow Queen.
+Whilst it is unlikely that Andersen deliberately and consciously wove occult truths and wisdom teachings into this story or any other of his tales, the fact remains—as we shall see—that he did so.
 Probably for the same reasons many truly inspired writers and poets have done, as we also discuss in our afterword.
 You can read more about the hidden wisdom in fairy-tales in our afterword to another of Erika Hahn's stories—The shadow that turned—as well as in our investigation of the esotericism in J. R. R. Tolkien's The Lord of the Rings.
-Finally, interested readers will find a complete list of all the stories Erika Hahn has written for us at the bottom of the sidebar and links to them.
+Finally, interested readers will find a complete list of all the stories and articles Erika Hahn has written for us at the bottom of the sidebar and links to them.

 IN THE LONG, LONG AGO, in a faraway kingdom, beyond the farthest seas, there stood a Golden Tree.
 It was bigger than any forest in our world and so high that the stars lived in its topmost branches; and every branch and twig was another tree—so that it seemed to be the very father and mother of all trees, so vast was it.
 Brightly feathered birds alighted upon its flourishing boughs and the most beautiful flowers and wonderful fruits grew amidst its rustling leaves.